< Legal Help

 To win asylum, an applicant must demonstrate that they fear being seriously harmed in their country of origin.
 Often, applicants establish this by submitting documents such as reports from national and…

-If you’ve looked through our legal resources and still have questions, please reach out via one of our contact forms at the bottom of this page.
+If you’ve looked through our legal resources and still have questions, please reach out via our contact forms.

 This handbook is intended for use by pro bono attorneys and immigration attorneys working on LGBTQ/HIV asylum cases.